Warlord: Russian Civil War and Chechen conflicts

 Warlordism was widespread in Civil War-era Russia (1918–22).
 Many territories were not under the control of either the Red government in Petrograd (later in Moscow) or the White governments in Omsk and Rostov.
 These territories were controlled by warlords of various political colors.
 The Cossack ataman Semyonov held territories in the Transbaikalia region, and the 'Bloody Baron' Ungern von Sternberg was the dictator of Mongolia for a short time.
-White generals such as Kolchak or Denikin are not considered warlords, because they created a legitimate, though troubled, government and military command.
+Meanwhile, generals such as Kolchak or Denikin are typically not considered warlords as they created more stable military and governing structures that claimed legitimacy from the prewar Tsarist state.

 The term "warlord" was frequently used when Russian and Chechen conflicts were reignited in the 1990s.